BinaryAnalysisPlatform/bap/README.md

 ## Overview

-The Carnegie Mellon University Binary Analysis Platform (CMU BAP) is a suite of utilities and libraries that enables analysis of programs in their machine representation.
-BAP supports x86, x86-64, ARM, MIPS, and PowerPC out of the box and could be easily extended to support new architectures.
-BAP includes an evergrowing set of ready to use [tools][toolkit] and provides various facilities for building custom tools, starting from various analysis-specific domain languages, such as, Primus Lisp, BML, BARE, Recipes, etc, which do not require sophisticated programming skills, and ending with implementing custom plugins in OCaml or even in Rust or C, via provided bindings.
-The following short [demonstration][demo] of BAP capabilities is interactive, you can pause it at any moment and even copy the contents.
+The Carnegie Mellon University Binary Analysis Platform (CMU BAP) is a suite of utilities and libraries that enables analysis of programs in the machine code representation.
+BAP supports x86, x86-64, ARM, MIPS, PowerPC and new architectures can be added as plugins.
+BAP includes various analyses, standard interpreter, microexecution interpreter, and symbolic executor.
+BAP features its own domain-specific language, [Primus Lisp][primus-lisp], that is used for implementing analyses, specifying verification conditions, modeling functions (writing stubs) and even interfacing with the SMT solver.
+The [toolkit][toolkit] repository includes various examples of program analysis tools that could be implemented with BAP and can be used as the starting point (in addition to the [tutorial][bap-tutorial]) for implementing custom analyses.
+BAP can be used as a framework with a single [bap][demo] utility that is [extended with plugins][extending] or it can be used as a library [embedded][embedding] in a user application, which could be written in OCaml or, in any other language, using [C bindings][bap-bindings].
+We also provide some [minimal support for Python][bap-python] to make it easier to start learning BAP.

 BAP is developed in [CMU, Cylab](https://www.cylab.cmu.edu/) and is sponsored by grants from the United States Department of Defense, Siemens, Boeing, ForAllSecure, and the Korea government, see [sponsors](#Sponsors) for more information.
 BAP is used in various institutions and serves as a backbone for many interesting projects, some are highlighted below:
 *   [The CGC winner][cgc] [ForAllSecure Mayhem][mayhem]